ropensci/yfR/README.md

     wants the tibble with a summary of the importing process, it is available as an attribute of the output (see function `base::attributes`)

--   A new feature called “collection”, which allows for easy download of a collection of tickers.
-For example, you can download price data for all components of the SP500 by simply calling `yfR::yf_collection_get("SP500")`.

 -   New and prettier status messages using package `cli`